replicatedhq/help-center/content/docs/kubernetes/customer-installations/supported-operating-systems.md

 Your machine must support docker-engine {{< kubernetes_docker_version_minimum >}}.
 The install script will install docker-engine {{< kubernetes_docker_version_minimum >}} and Kubernetes {{< kubernetes_version >}}.

-Replicated provides an easy install script to work with the the following list of operating system.
+Replicated provides an easy install script to work with the following list of operating system.

 - Ubuntu 16.04.3 - 16.04.5
 - Red Hat Enterprise Linux 7.4 - 7.5